What's In This Article

 Traveling with COPD and Supplemental Oxygen

 Nobody knows you and your health better than you.
-If you begin to feel unwell while on your vacation, see a doctor immediately.
+If you feel unwell while on your vacation, see a doctor immediately.

 With these simple tips, traveling with COPD and supplemental oxygen will be easier than ever.